dindy/solid-discussion-app/README.md

 _______________________

-### ⭐️ [SDA-3] A user can invite participants
+### ⭐️ [SDA-3] A user can add participants

 #### 📋 Description

-Once a discussion is created the user can invite other people to participate by sending them an invitation with an appropriate link.
+Once a discussion is created the user can add participants by adding their webids.
-The user can only add members to a discussion he owns.

 ### Implementation